Post-Roe v. Wade, more patients rely on early prenatal testing as states toughen abortion laws

+But early ultrasounds show far less about the condition of a fetus than later ones.
+And genetic screenings may be inaccurate.

-When you find out your fetus has a serious problem, ''you're in crisis mode,'' said Sabrina Fletcher, a doula who has helped women in this predicament. ''You're not thinking about legal repercussions and (state) cutoff dates, and yet we're forced to.''
+When you find out your fetus has a serious problem, ''you're in crisis mode,'' said doula Sabrina Fletcher. ''You're not thinking about legal repercussions and (state) cutoff dates, and yet we're forced to.''

 This leaves millions of women in roughly 14 states with no option to get follow-up diagnostic tests in time to feasibly have an abortion there if they wanted, a paper published last March in the journal Obstetrics and Gynecology found.
 Even more states have abortion cutoffs too early for mid-pregnancy ultrasounds.

-''More people are trying to find these things out earlier to try to fit within the confines of laws that in my mind don't have a place in medical practice,'' said Alfonso, an OB-GYN at Duke University.
+''More people are trying to find these things out earlier to try to fit within the confines of laws that in my mind don't have a place in medical practice,'' said Dr. Clayton Alfonso, an OB-GYN at Duke University in North Carolina.

 CHECKING FOR PRENATAL PROBLEMS

-When done at the right time, doctors said prenatal testing can identify problems and help parents decide whether to continue a pregnancy or prepare for a baby's complex needs after delivery.
+When done at the right time, doctors said prenatal testing can identify problems and help parents decide whether to have an abortion or continue a pregnancy and prepare for a baby's complex needs after delivery.

-One of the most common tests is the 20-week ultrasound, sometimes called an ''anatomy scan.''
+One of the most common tests is the 20-week ultrasound.
 It checks on the fetal heart, brain, spine, limbs and other parts of the body, looking for signs of congenital problems.
 It can detect things like brain, spine and heart abnormalities and signs of chromosomal problems such as Down syndrome.
 Follow-up testing may be needed to make a diagnosis.

-The type of ultrasounds patients receive – and when in pregnancy they have one done – can vary depending on the risk level of the patient, as well as the equipment and policies each practice has.
-For example, some women may have a first-trimester ultrasound to estimate a due date or check for multiple fetuses.
-But it's not standard practice because it is too early to see many of the fetus' limbs and organs in detail, the American College of Obstetricians and Gynecologists says.
+The earlier ultrasounds, in the first trimester for example, are not standard practice because it is too soon to see many of the fetus' limbs and organs in detail, the American College of Obstetricians and Gynecologists says.

-It's impossible to spot problems like serious heart defects much before mid-pregnancy because the fetus is so small, Heuser said.
-Nonetheless, she said, more patients are having ultrasounds at 10 to 13 weeks to get access to abortion if needed.
+It's impossible to spot problems like serious heart defects much before mid-pregnancy because the fetus is so small, said Dr. Cara Heuser, who practices maternal-fetal medicine in Utah.
+Nonetheless, she said, more patients are having ultrasounds at 10 to 13 weeks to get access to abortion if they choose.

-Experts say there are no statistics on exactly how many people opt for early ultrasounds or make choices based on them.
+Experts say there are no statistics on how many people opt for early ultrasounds or make choices based on them.
 But some health care providers say they've noticed an uptick in requests for the scans, including Missouri genetic counselor Chelsea Wagner.
-She counsels patients from around the nation through telehealth, frequently discussing the results of ultrasounds and genetic tests.
+She counsels patients from around the nation through telehealth.

-Wagner said these early ultrasounds can't provide the assurance patients are looking for because ''you can't give somebody an 'everything looks good' or a clean bill of health off of an ultrasound at 10 weeks.''
+But she said doctors can't provide patients with "an everything looks good' or a clean bill of health off of an ultrasound at 10 weeks.''

 They screen for chromosomal disorders such as trisomy 13 and 18, which often end in miscarriage or stillbirth, Down syndrome and extra or missing copies of sex chromosomes.